pnp/action-cli-login/README.md

 #### Self-hosted runners

 If self-hosted runners are used for running the workflow, then please make sure that they have `PowerShell` or `bash` installed on them.

 ## Release notes

+### v2.2.0

+- Adds CLI_VERSION option.
+Closes #19

 ### v2.1.0